Around Oxford

 This can be a discomforting feeling, what the English call stage fright and the Germans Lampenfieber.
 But, as the Oxonians have showed me, it can also be great fun.
 Being allowed to attend the Medieval German Graduate Seminar, I was delighted to find myself every week in the midsts of a group of people who not only have insightful things to say about Middle High German courtly literature, but who also delight in taking turns reading and performing them with verve and humour.
 When the day of a workshop on Homer and the Nibelungenlied, which I had helped organise, came, I had to give a little performance myself, together with Mary Boyle.
 To add spice to it, the whole thing was of course filmed and uploaded on Youtube right away.
 We were amazed when after a few days, the views had skyrocketed to two thousand.

-6 Remain skeptical
+6 Remain sceptical

 This is a rule for Oxford Henrike Lähnemann taught me and a small group of visitors on one of my first days.
 We were in the vaulted Norman crypt of St Peter-in-the-East, a church that upstairs now houses the St Edmund Hall college library.
 Henrike showed us a dark corner where two tombstones were leaning against the medieval walls.
 ‘What century, do you think?’
 As we examined the stones, holding candles and looking for clues whether the carving might be Gothic or baroque, we quickly discovered the truth.
 The supposed gravestones were in fact painted styrofoam: a prop for an episode of Inspector Morse.